 For example, Massachusetts instituted extra call center answering services to help utility companies communicate plans to customers.
 According to the Boston Globe, some businesses are still facing fines from what state officials call poor responses to last year’s hurricanes and snow storms.

-However, Massachusetts Governor Deval Patrick said in a news conference at the Massachusetts Emergency Management Agency (MEMA) bunker in Framingham, that as the state fared better than New York and New Jersey, it's going to try and send resources to other areas.
+However, Massachusetts Governor Deval Patrick said in a news conference at the Massachusetts Emergency Management Agency (MEMA) bunker in Framingham, that as the state fared better than New York and New Jersey, it’s going to try to send resources to other areas.

 “We are very, very fortunate indeed, ” Patrick said at the news conference.
 “There is a roof here, siding there, and there is an issue down in Harwich – but no place where there is devastation.”